rhysd/Mstdn/README.md

 - [x] Customizable (and pluggable) shortcut keybinds
 - [x] Multi-account (switching among accounts)
 - [x] User CSS
+- [x] Plugin architecture based on Node.js and Electron APIs

 Mastodon is an open source project.
 So if you want to make a new UI, you can just fork the project, implement your favorite UI and host it on your place.
 Then you can participate Mastodon networks from it.